Savvy travelers already know how fast, easy and affordable it can be to take the train from and to the plane.

 Check train schedules and fares by using our airport trip planner on the right.

 Arriving Airline Passengers: After claiming your baggage, follow signs within the terminal to the AirTrain station.
 You can purchase your train ticket from NJ TRANSIT Ticket Vending Machines located at the AirTrain station.
-Then, simply ride AirTrain to airport rail station to board your NJ TRANSIT train.
+Then, simply ride AirTrain to the airport rail station to board your NJ TRANSIT train.

 Departing Airline Passengers: From New York Penn Station or Newark Penn Station, buy your ticket, then board a Northeast Corridor or North Jersey Coast Line train to Newark Liberty International Airport Station.
 Consult departure screens for more information.